 In August 2017, we formed ProPhase Digital Media, Inc. ("PDM"), a Delaware corporation and wholly-owned subsidiary.
-Our objective is for PDM to become an independent full-service direct marketing agency.
-PDM's first initiative will be to market the TK Supplements [®] product line.
-If successful, this may lead to the marketing of other companies' consumer products.
+PDM is an independent full-service direct marketing agency.
+During the second quarter, PDM completed the optimization phase of the marketing campaign for our lead product in the TK Supplements® product line, Legendz XL®.

-In addition, we also continue to actively pursue acquisition opportunities for other companies, technologies and products within and outside the consumer products industry.
+In addition, we continue to actively pursue acquisition opportunities for other companies, technologies and products within and outside the consumer products industry.

 We use a December 31 year-end for financial reporting purposes.
-References herein to "Fiscal 2019" shall mean the fiscal year ended December 31, 2019 and references to other "Fiscal" years shall mean the year, which ended on December 31 of the year indicated.
-The term "we", "us" or the "Company" as used herein also refer, where appropriate, to the Company, together with its subsidiaries and consolidated variable interest entities unless the context otherwise requires.
+References herein to "Fiscal 2019" shall mean the fiscal year ended December 31, 2019 and references to other "Fiscal" years shall mean the year that ended on December 31 of the year indicated.
+The term "we", "us" or the "Company" as used herein also refer, where appropriate, to the Company, together with its subsidiaries unless the context otherwise requires.